GMDU/code-of-copper/README.md

 print obj["hello"]                             # this will print 'world'
 ```

-## 4. SLEEP
+## 4. Sleep

-The golem can pause code execution for a specified amount of time with the sleep command.
+The golem can pause code execution for a specified amount of time with the `sleep` command.
 The provided value is how many ticks the golem will sleep for.

 EX.